Nov 27, 2009

 From September 19 to October 7, 1991, an additional construction work force began transporting The Umbrellas to their assigned bases, bolted them to the receiving sleeves, and elevated the umbrellas to an upright closed position.
 On October 4, students, agricultural workers, and friends, (960 in USA and 920 in Japan,) joined the work force to complete the installation of The Umbrellas.
 Each umbrella was 6 meters (19 feet 8 inches) high and 8.66 meters (26 feet 5 inches) in diameter.

-gh The Umbrellas, Joint Project for Japan and U.S.A.
+The artists entirely financed their 26 million dollar temporary work of art through The Umbrellas, Joint Project for Japan and U.S.A.
 Corporation (Jeanne-Claude Christo-Javacheff, president).
 Previous projects by the artists have all been financed in a similar manner through the sale of the studies, preparatory drawings, collages, scale models, early works, and original lithographs.
 The artists do not accept any sponsorship.

 The removal started on October 27 and the land was restored to its original condition.
 The Umbrellas were taken apart and all elements were recycled.

 The Umbrellas, free standing dynamic modules, reflected the availability of the land in each valley, creating an invitational inner space, as houses without walls, or temporary settlements and related to the ephemeral character of the work of art.
 In the precious and limited space of Japan, The Umbrellas were positioned intimately, close together and sometimes following the geometry of the rice fields.
-In the luxuriant vegetation enriched by water year round, The Um
+In the luxuriant vegetation enriched by water year round, The Umbrellas were blue.

-he configuration of the umbrellas was whimsical and spreading in every direction.
+In the California vastness of uncultivated grazing land, the configuration of the umbrellas was whimsical and spreading in every direction.
 The brown hills are covered by blond grass, and in that dry landscape, The Umbrellas were yellow.

 From October 9th, 1991 for a period of eighteen days, The Umbrellas were seen, approached, and enjoyed by the public, either by car from a distance and closer as they bordered the roads, or by walking under The Umbrellas in their luminous shadows.